hackle/blogger/src/raw/the-diamond-kata.md

 DCBABCD
 ```

-Now we only need to decide

-3. what letter to **KEEP** in each row, replace other letters, and we are done.

-With the table layout, it's easy to see the letters to keep across all rows form the same pattern as the letters in each row, but reversed.
+What can we do with this table?
+Well, if we look and squint long and closely enough, we can see the "diamond" is hidden within!
+This is hardly any surprise - each row is a squashed "diamond" to begin with.

+The problem is, how can we recover the "diamond"?
+Well, by removing the letters we don't need!
+Specifically, keep only 'A' in the first row, and 'B' in the second, and so on until 'D', then back to 'A'.

 ```
 DCBABCD <-- keep "A" only